Marine Geography (International) (MESci)

 The four year MESci course at Cardiff involves hypothesis testing, critical analysis and problem solving whilst learning about the process and outcomes of research

 Cardiff is the birthplace of the discipline of Marine Geography in the UK.
-The degree scheme has been running since 1976 and is an extremely successful training route for employment in the marine and coastal sector or for future academic study.
-The scheme is an exciting blend of the physical and human geography of deep sea marine and coastal environments.
+This degree scheme has been running since 1976 and is an extremely successful training route for employment in the marine and coastal sector or for future academic study.
+The course is an exciting blend of the physical and human geography of deep sea marine and coastal environments.

-|Accreditations||Institute of Marine Engineering, Science and TechNlogy (IMarEST)|
+|Accreditations||"Institute of Marine Engineering, Science and Technology (IMarEST)"|

-|Typical places available||The School typically has approx 150 places available|
+|Typical places available||The School typically has approx 150 places available.|

-|Typical applications received||The School typically receives approx 740 applications|
+|Typical applications received||The School typically receives approx 740 applications.|

 |Typical A level offer||AAA.
 At least two A-levels should be a Science, Geography, Geology or Maths.|

-|Typical Welsh Baccalaureate offer||WBQ Core will be accepted in lieu of one A-level, excluding the required science/Geology/Geography A-level(s).
-At least two A-levels should be a Science, Geography, Geology or Maths.|
+|Typical Welsh Baccalaureate offer||AAA.
+WBQ Core will be accepted in lieu of one A-level, excluding the two required Science/Maths/Geology/Geography A-levels.|

-|Typical International Baccalaureate offer||34 points, including at least two Sciences at Higher Level|
+|Typical International Baccalaureate offer||35 points, including at least two Sciences at Higher Level.|

-|Other qualifications||Applications from those offering alternative qualifications are welcome.|
+|Other requirements||Applications from those offering alternative qualifications are welcome.|

-At the end of your first Semester you will decide whether to continue with your original degree choice or choose another of Cardiff's Earth Science degrees.
+At the end of your first semester you will decide whether to continue with your original degree choice or choose another of our Earth Science degrees.

 |Module title||Module code||Credits|

-|Dangerous Earth||EA1103||10 credits|
+|Dangerous Earth||EA1203||10 credits|